toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 ## Privacy Mode
 Obscures dollar amounts everywhere until hovered.
 In toggle mode, a lock icon will appear to the right of your budget name in the top left corner of YNAB.
 Click to enable or disable privacy mode.

-## Reports
-Adds a button to the side bar to access reports.
-Net Worth, Spending By Category, and Income vs. Expense are all available reports.

-## Show Import Notifications in Sidebar
+## Show Import Notifications in Navigation Sidebar
-Display a notification in the sidebar when there are transactions to be imported.
+Underline account names in the navigation sidebar that have transactions to be imported.
+Hovering the mouse over the account name will display the number of transactions to be imported.

 ## Show Intercom
 It's easy to just click 'X' on the intercom announcements when they show up and forget to read what was there.
 This feature add an option to the account-options popup (click your e-mail at the bottom left of the screen) to show the intercom again.

 ## Square Negative Mode
 Changes the round borders on all negative numbers to square.
-Helps them become more of an eyesore so you want to get rid of them!</details>
+Helps them become more of an eyesore so you want to get rid of them!

+## Toolkit Reports
+Adds Toolkit Reports to the sidebar.
+Current reports include: Net Worth, Spending By Category/Payee, and Income vs Expense</details>
 <details><summary>Budget (Click to Expand/Collapse)</summary>

 ## Add "Enter" Shortcut to the Move Popup